Catherine de' Medici

 Catherine's three sons reigned in an age of almost constant civil and religious war in France.
+The Catholic Guise faction tried to displace her sons in its attempt to establish its very own dynasty to rule over France.
+Catherine also tried to think of ways to weaken the Guise Faction, which treated her scornfully.
 The problems facing the monarchy were complex and daunting.
-However, Catherine maintained the monarchy and the state institutions functioning, even at a minimum level.
-At first, Catherine compromised and made concessions to the rebelling Calvinist Protestants, or Huguenots, as they became known.
+However, Catherine kept the monarchy and state institutions functioning, if at a minimal level.
+At first, Catherine compromised and made concessions to the rebelling Calvinist Protestants known as Huguenots.
 However, she failed to fully grasp the theological issues that drove their movement.
 Later, she resorted in frustration and anger to hardline policies against them.
 In return, she was blamed for the persecutions carried out under her sons' rules, in particular the St. Bartholomew's Day massacre of 1572, during which thousands of Huguenots were killed in France.

 Some historians have excused Catherine from blame for the worst decisions of the crown, but evidence for her ruthlessness can be found in her letters.
-In practice, her authority was limited by the effects of the civil wars.
+In practice, her authority was limited by the effects of the civil wars, and she suffers in comparison to what might have been had her husband the king lived to take responsibility or stabilise the country.
 Therefore, her policies may be seen as desperate measures to keep the House of Valois on the throne at all costs and her patronage of the arts as an attempt to glorify a monarchy whose prestige was in steep decline.
 Without Catherine, it is unlikely that her sons would have remained in power.
-Catherine has been called "the most important woman in Europe” in the 16th century.
+Catherine has been called "the most important woman in Europe" in the 16th century.